Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: Proof of the Achievable Rate Regions for Two-User MAC (Theorems and )

-We next bound these three terms in~\eqref{eq:Pen in three case}.
-The key is to exploit the equivalence between the JNN decoder and the maximum mismatched mutual information density decoder for each error event.
+We next bound each term of~\eqref{eq:Pen in three case}.
+The crux is to use the equivalence between the JNN decoder and the maximum mismatched information density decoder for each error event.
 Let $(w_1,w_2)\in[M]^2$ be the messages transmitted by the two users.
-Given that $\calE_1$ happens, i.e. $w_2$ is decoded correctly, the JNN decoder in~\eqref{eq:nn decoder} satisfies
+Given that $\calE_1$ happens, i.e. the message $w_2$ is decoded correctly, the JNN decoder in~\eqref{eq:nn decoder} satisfies